 How Long Does Breast Reduction Scars Last?

-Scars from a breast reduction surgery will most likely never disappear completely.
+Scars from a breast reduction or breast lift surgery will most likely never disappear completely.
 Initially, the scars will appear red and discoloured, but this redness should calm down after the first six weeks.
 Over the next 18 months, your scars should begin to heal into thin, white lines.

 Breast Reduction Scars Over Time